 Tomb Raider is an action-adventure game developed by Crystal Dynamics.
-It is a full reboot of the Tomb Raider franchise, depicting a young Lara, age twenty-one, during her first adventure.
+It is a full reboot of the Tomb Raider franchise; the game's story, written by Rhianna Pratchett and Susan O'Connor, tells the tale of a young and inexperienced Lara Croft's first adventure.
 The game was developed by 80% of the team that worked on previous Lara Croft games and features a brand new engine dubbed the Crystal Engine.

 Tomb Raider's development was first announced by publisher Square Enix on December 6, 2010.
 Initially scheduled for Fall 2012, release was pushed after Crystal Dynamics received a directive from Square Enix President Yoichi Wada to make the best game that they could possibly make.
 It was finally released on March 5, 2013 to general acclaim.